-The key statement defines a shared secret key for use with TSIG (see TSIG) or the command channel (see controls).
+The key statement defines a shared secret key for use with TSIG (see TSIG) or the command channel (see controls Block Definition and Usage).

 The key statement can occur at the top level of the configuration file or inside a view statement.
 Keys defined in top-level key statements can be used in all views.
-Keys intended for use in a controls statement must be defined at the top level.
+Keys intended for use in a controls statement (see controls Block Definition and Usage) must be defined at the top level.

-The server\key, also known as the key name, is a domain name that uniquely identifies the key.
+The server_key, also known as the key name, is a domain name that uniquely identifies the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.

 Grammar: algorithm <string>;

 Blocks: key, view.key

+Tags: security